Code-Institute-Submissions/SabihaAfroze-MP2/testing.md

 To initially test the website I used the following validators:

 1. [W3C Markup Validation Service](https://validator.w3.org/) for HTML I inserted the code into the validator via direct input.
 I consistently checked used this throughut previous checks, where any errors/warnings were addressed directly and documented in commits.
-Upon a final check no erros/warnings were present.
+Upon a final check few erros/warnings were present.

 2. [W3C CSS Validation Service](https://validator.w3.org/#validate_by_input) for CSS I inserted the code into the validator via direct input.
 No errors were were found upon final check.